ALLUPRASAD/Feature_Matching-/README.md

 # Template_Matching-

-Using Template Matching able to find the part of or specific feature in image and also we can create object detection annotation using template-matching
+Using Template Matching able to find the part of or specific feature in image and also we can create object detection annotations using template-matching

 ## Input Image